Emergency Job Matching

 NOTE: Submitting the information on this form does not automatically assign you to a volunteer assignment.
 If you are not contacted, it means there is no assignment available for you at this time.
 We appreciate your willingness to serve our community during an emergency.

 Short-Term Job Vacancies

-Shasta County is currently accepting applications to fill temporary short-term vacancies for multiple locations within the County in response to the COVID-19 pandemic.
+Shasta County is not currently accepting applications to fill temporary short-term vacancies within the County.
 These positions are classified as Extra-Help Appointments, which is defined as an appointment made to a non-regular, non-permanent position(s) established on a temporary basis to meet peak loads, unusual work situations, seasonal and recurrent work, intermittent assignments, or emergencies.